-If you’re a CPA, making the transition from working for someone else to being your own boss has probably crossed your mind.
-Self-employment offers an opportunity to have more control over your own schedule, allowing you to better balance your professional endeavors and personal life.
+If you’re a CPA or an accountant, the transition from working for someone else to being your own boss has probably crossed your mind.
+When you start an accounting firm, you’ll soon see that self-employment offers an opportunity to have more control over your own schedule, allowing you to better balance your professional endeavors and personal life.
 It also enables you to manage your firm the way you want to manage it.
-Indeed, there are some attractive perks to starting your own accounting firm.
-There are also a lot of things to consider and accomplish in the process.

 Think about whether you want to market your business using your own name (e.g., “Jane Smith, Accountant”) or create a business name (e.g., “Accounting You Can Count On”).
 As a solopreneur accountant, you might opt to use your own name because you and your brand are one in the same.
 On the other hand, choosing a business name might help you be perceived as well-established and experienced.